Git Internals: How Git Stores Data Under the Hood

 Frequently Asked Questions

-1. Do I need to learn Git internals?
+1. Do I need to learn Git internals for everyday development?

-2. Is Git really storing full copies of files?
+2. Is Git really storing full copies of files with every commit?

 4. What happens if the .git folder is deleted?